 15. Style your coffee table

 A central spot in most homes to do a touch of spring styling where it’ll have maximum impact is your coffee table.
 Wipe the surface down and then look for pieces you already have (or treat yourself to a few new ones) that evoke feelings of spring.
 Pops of colour and floral patterns are always popular but the options are limitless.
+Check out these tips and tricks to style your coffee table with ease.

 16. Clean windows